 We prototyped different ways of explaining this information.
 We made flow charts and interactive prototypes using tools like InVision.
 We even tried a mystery game - The Adventures of Sherlock Loans.

-After testing with users, we realized they wanted to focus on the information without the fluff.
+After usability testing, we realized our users wanted to focus on the information without the fluff.
 So we settled on a clean design that gets the users the information they need clearly and quickly.
-Try it out here.

 Figuring out the dashboard was more difficult.
 We knew we wanted a tool to help users understand their payments and visualize how paying a little more today can drastically change their loans over time.
 But we wanted to balance this with an understanding that a lot of users can't afford to pay extra.

-A big insight came after speaking with positive deviants - expert repayers who were very strategic in the way they paid their loans.
-They made complex spreadsheets to model out the different plans and scenarios and then intentionally picked the ones that worked best for their particular lifestyle.
+A big insight came after speaking with positive deviants - expert repayers who strategically paid their loans quickly.
+They made complex spreadsheets to model out the different plans and scenarios and intentionally picked the plan that worked best for their particular lifestyle.
 Our task became visualizing these spreadsheets.

-To test this out, we made static wireframes of the look and feel of the dashboard and prototyped it with users one on one, doing the calculations on a spreadsheet as we led them through the screens.
+To better understand our users' needs, we made static wireframes of the look and feel of the dashboard and conducted usability tests, doing the calculations on a spreadsheet as we led participants through the screens.

-But we didn't stop there.
-To validate the Out Loan dashboard we needed to test it with users digitally.
-So with the help of a very talented developer, Alexandra Ackerman, we made a minimum viable product to test how users interacted with the core features of our dashboard.
-Try it out here.
+To validate the Out Loan dashboard we needed to test it with users in the real world, so we made a minimum viable product.

-We also held a workshop with students about to graduate from the Gallatin School of Individualized Study at NYU.
-They helped us realize that everyone's repayment situation is unique and their questions are personal.
+During a workshop with students from the Gallatin School of Individualized Study at NYU we realized that everyone's repayment situation is unique and their questions are personal.
 At the same time, it is important to maintain a sense of community - because we all have student loans and we can help each other understand them.

 Instead of explaining the plans, users can switch between them to see how they affect their budget.
-This principle is simple - show not tell.
+This principle is simple - show don’t tell.